wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

-So-called 75% keyboards are called this because they typically have about 75% as many keys as a full size board.
+75% keyboards typically have about 75% as many keys as a full size board.
 Usually these keyboards do have arrow keys, but have smaller Right Shift keys.
 Often the Page Up/Page Down/Home/End keys are arranged vertically in a strip on the right side of the keyboard.

 Missing keys such as Print Screen or Pause are typically accessed by holding down the Function (Fn) key to right of Right Alt and pressing another one.